Kernix13/beginner-git-commands/README.md

 git diff branch_name
 ```

 The 1st command shows the branch you are working on.
 The 2nd one lists all the branch names in your repo.
-The next two switch to the branch and creates then switches to that branch, respectively.
+The next two 1) switch to the branch and 2) creates then switches to that branch, respectively.
 The merge command merges the branch into whatever branch you are currently in, most likely master.

-More commonly you will push the changes to GitHub then make a PR (push request).
+More commonly you will push the changes to GitHub then make a PR (pull request).
 So make sure you switch back from main/master to your branch.
 For a new branch, git push won't work because git doesn’t know what branch you are pushing to so run:

 ```
 git push --set-upstream origin branch_name